user24/code-shuffler/README.md

 ## Hints

 If you're not getting any successes, try expanding the list of operations, e.g. adding `input => input * 3`, or 'best-guesses' relating to your domain, e.g. `input => input * Math.PI` if you think that operation might be involved in the answer somehow.
+If at first you don't suceed, try just running it again.
+It is based on randomness and if it's a tricky problem it might require a few runs through to hit upon an answer.

 ## Future Work